joinpursuit/Pursuit-Core-Standards/curricula/android.md

 		<li>unless the fields are static, all state and behavior characteristics will only affect change in the child class's instances, not the parent's instances</li>
 		<li>if a child class's inherited methods are intended to be updated, they can be "overridden", and modified with a call to "super" to retain the parent method's original funtionality, followed by new code</li>
 		<li>if a child class's inherited methods are intended to be replaced, they can be "overridden", and modified WITHOUT a call to "super", followed by new code</li>
+		<li>a child class can only inherit characteristics from a single parent class, i.e.: class Child extends Parent</li>
 	</ul>
 <li>Abstract Classes vs. Concrete Classes</li>
 	<ul>